rachbowyer/keirin/README.md

 [![Clojars Project](https://img.shields.io/clojars/v/keirin.svg)](https://clojars.org/keirin)

 Keirin works most optimally if garbage collections are logged to a file.
-This can be done by adding the following JVM option -Xloggc:gc.out.
+This can be done by adding the following JVM option -Xlog:gc:gc.out.
+The parser for JVM properties is pretty naive and setting -Xlog:gc options is likely to break it.

 ## Usage